 Happy Clients Start With Happy Employees

 Home health and home care sit at the intersection of customer service and healthcare.
 In addition to the operational excellence required to maximize reimbursements, your organization will need to excel in customer service in order to gain and maintain a competitive advantage amongst your peers.
-In the first of this series, we will discuss one key component of using your people strategy as a competitive advantage in this rapidly growing part of the healthcare industry.
+In this post, we will discuss how to use your people strategy as a competitive advantage in this rapidly growing part of the healthcare industry.

-Creative Hiring Strategies – Mining For Skills That Matter
+Creative Recruiting Strategies in Healthcare – Mining For Skills That Matter

 Where are you recruiting your talent pool?
 Are you using traditional methods like online job boards and employee referrals?
 Are the candidates you are finding mostly looking for a paycheck?
 If traditional recruitment channels are failing to provide the candidates you are hoping for, try this exercise.
 I’ve taken the liberty of mocking some sample answers below.